 Infants and those early years

-You bring your baby home from the hospital and no matter how many books you have read or people you have spoken with; it is all new.
+You bring your baby home from the hospital, no matter how many books you have read or people you have spoken with; it is all new.

-Unless you have done this before, there really is no way to prepare for the worry of making sure your new baby is thriving.
+Unless you have done this before, there is no way to prepare for the worry of ensuring your new baby is thriving.